astelmach01/astelmach01/README.md

 🏫 I'm a student at Northeastern University with a strong interest in artificial intelligence and machine learning.
 In my free time, I enjoy tinkering with and supporting cool projects.

 ### 🔭 My Projects
-Here are some of the projects I've contributed to:
+Here are some of the projects I've created:

 #### 📬 [Telegram API](https://github.com/astelmach01/TelegramAPI) A REST API for Telegram Clients.
 Originally made to support my Pipedrive Provider API, this can be extended to use convert the annoying MTProto protocol to be compatible with REST.